Python Constructs & Modules

 Constructs operate within strict hierarchical boundaries.
 Every resource inherits a parent scope and a unique logical ID.
 The framework uses this hierarchy to compute resource addresses and prevent naming collisions.

-Lifecycle hooks execute in deterministic order.
-Initialization registers resources.
-Validation checks configuration constraints.
-Synthesis serializes the dependency graph.
+Lifecycle hooks execute in deterministic order: initialization registers resources, validation checks configuration constraints, synthesis serializes the dependency graph.
 You can override these hooks to inject custom validation logic.

 Structuring Reusable Modules with Python 3.9+ Typing